 “They say that terror is a disease, and anyhow, I can witness that for several years now, a restless fear has dwelt in my mind, such a restless fear as a half-tamed lion cub may feel. … Though I do not expect the terror of that island will ever altogether leave me, at most times it lies far in the back of my mind, a mere distant cloud, a memory and a faint distrust; but there are times when the little cloud spreads until it obscures the whole sky.”

 -H.G.
 Wells, The Island of Dr. Moreau

-Thus began a journey of therapy for Post Traumatic Stress Disorder that is still in process six years later.
+Thus began a journey of therapy for Post Traumatic Stress Disorder that is still in process several years later.
 I am so thankful that my PTSD was recognized and treated early on.
 And, I passionately want to spread knowledge about this condition and its linkage with traumatic hospital experiences so that other ICU survivors are able to seek the help they need.
 One of the major ways I have been able to process my experiences is through my art work, and my hope is that sharing this work may help bring attention to areas of critical care medicine, for families, patients and caregivers.
-To raise awareness and increase opportunities for education about the ICU experience in order to help families improve the outcomes for their loved-ones, and for the general public to become aware of the challenges of cognitive and psychological impacts for ICU survivors; and to encourage more research in these areas.e your paragraph here.
+To raise awareness and increase opportunities for education about the ICU experience in order to help families improve the outcomes for their loved-ones, and for the general public to become aware of the challenges of cognitive and psychological impacts for ICU survivors; and to encourage more research in these areas.